 In 1930, Yrigoyen was ousted from power by the military led by José Félix Uriburu.

-In 1943, a military coup d'état led by General Arturo Rawson toppled the democratically elected government of Ramón Castillo.
+In 1943, a military coup d'état led by General Arturo Rawson toppled the constitutional government of Ramón Castillo.

-In 1944, Juan Perón was named defense minister.
+In 1944, Juan Perón was named Defence Minister.

-In March 1945, Argentina declared war on the Axis Powers.
+In March 1945, Argentina declared war on the Axis Powers under pressure from the United States.

 In 1945, Juan Perón was forced to resign and was arrested.

-In 1946, Juan Perón became president after a landslide victory over the UCR in the general election.
+In 1946, Juan Perón became president after a victory in the general election.

-In 1947, Bernardo Houssay received the Nobel Prize in Physiology or Medicine for discovering the role of pituitary hormones in regulating glucose in animals.
+In 1947, Bernardo Houssay received the Nobel Prize in Physiology or Medicine for his discovery of the role of pituitary hormones in regulating glucose in animals.

 In 1950, the economy began to decline due in part to government expenditures and the protectionist economic policies.